BirenMer/CodePlot/README.md

 # CodePlot
-Open-source tool for visualizing code file connections (The idea behind this is to simplify debugging by visualizing code).
+Open-source tool for visualizing code file connections (The idea behind this is to simplify debugging by visualizing code flow).

-### Currently Supports Python Lang.

-### Docs:
-Currenlty the tool is desing to display the function names present in a file, create cluster of function for each files and also the navigation bar contains file names and when clicked it provides a dropdown of the functions present within.
-Provides with a `CodePlot.html` file.
-#### Getting Started :
+#### Steps on getting started :
-Steps:
-1. Create a Virtual Env.
--> `python3 -m venv venv_name`
-2. Install the dependencies.
--> `pip install -r requirements.txt`
+1. Clone the repo
-3. Open the project file and change the directory_path to your project dir.
+2. Open the index.html file in your browser.
-4. Run the python3 file
--> `python3 CodePlot.py`
+3. Click on Try the sample project.
+4. OR upload your folder and click on Analyze Files.

-And in a few moments you should see a html file opened in your browser with the code plotted.
+and in few moments you should see a graph in you code plot window.
 ### Upcoming Features:
 * Support for other languages like Go Lang, C++, Node Js, Etc.
 * API support.